Information on tax after a bereavement

 Grant of Representation

-To get a Grant of Representation, you need to complete two copies of the CA24 Form.
-The CA24 Form is an account of a deceased person’s estate.
-The Guide to completing an Inland Revenue Affidavit (CA24) will help you complete it.
+To get a Grant of Representation, you need to complete the online Statement of Affairs (Probate) Form SA.2.
+The Statement of Affairs (Probate) SA.2 is an account of the deceased person’s estate.
+The Guide to completing a Statement of Affairs (Probate) Form SA.2 will help you complete it.

 Next: Duties of a personal representative